simonracz/keepalive-bug/README.md

-# Possible keepalive bug in Firefox
+# Possible Firefox bug in service workers
 The code installs a service worker for a local download.
-It intercepts a fetch and start serving it via a ReadableStream.
-The download will fail, as the service worker gets terminated.
+It intercepts the fetch call and starts serving it via a ReadableStream.
+The download will fail after around 10 seconds, as the service worker gets terminated.

 # Usage
 ```